indepth-dev/community/files/en-us/tutorials/angular/inject-environment-variables.md

 }
 ```

-will be transformed inside the main.js file issued by running `VERSION=test npm run build` into:
+will be transformed inside the main.js file issued by running `VERSION=1.0 npm run build` into:

 ```ts
 // Ivy generated code